Collect troubleshooting data for snapshot deployment and repository problems in IBM Business Process Manager (BPM)

-You are having an application deployment problem with IBM Business Process Manager.
+You are having a snapshot deployment or other snapshot repository related problem with IBM Business Process Manager.
 You would like to know what documentation you must collect (MustGather) so that the IBM Business Process Manager Support team can diagnose your problem.
 If you gather this documentation before contacting support it will expedite the troubleshooting process, and save you time.

 Diagnosing the problem